Robert H. (Holly) Holder, PEPrincipal, Director of Environmental

 Holly’s three decades of solid waste engineering experience on a multitude of facilities have helped him develop a thorough knowledge of solid waste operations and regulations.
-He believes in giving back to the industry and has served on the Board of Directors of Solid Waste Association of North America’s Texas Chapter as well as his appointment to the Texas Commission on Environmental Quality’s Municipal Solid Waste and Resource Recovery Advisory Council.
+He believes in giving back to the industry and is serving on the Board of Directors of Solid Waste Association of North America’s Texas Chapter.
+He is also on his second 6-year appointment to the Texas Commission on Environmental Quality’s Municipal Solid Waste and Resource Recovery Advisory Council.
 He is a past president of the Caprock Branch for the American Society of Civil Engineers and was named Engineer of the Year in 2011 by the South Plains Chapter of Texas Society of Professional Engineers.

 Why did you choose PSC?

 “I was living in Houston for the first 10 years after I graduated from college.
 I was looking for a firm closer to home, but one that still would challenge me as an engineer with a variety of civil related projects.
 I looked at firms all over West Texas, but PSC was the one that rose to the top.”